-The idea of information networks defined as connected components has been explored by scientific literature (one for all the Measure of Integration of Information [37] and related), this text is trying to leverage graph of connected components to develop a parallel inquiry taking a step back, to branch from classical cybernetics themes like the ones in N. Wiener's Cybernetics and W. Ross Ashby Introduction to Cybernetics by trying to enrich them with lessons learned from Network Analysis practices.
-This to develop explanatory tools for what we witness in present days as knowledge-production processes and "complexity".
+The idea of information networks defined as connected components has been explored by scientific literature (one for all the Measure of Integration of Information [51] and related), this text is trying to leverage graph of connected components to develop a parallel inquiry taking a step back, to branch from classical cybernetics themes like the ones in N. Wiener's Cybernetics and W. Ross Ashby Introduction to Cybernetics by trying to enrich them with lessons learned from Network Analysis practices.
+In general the representation presented here is widely applied to different fields of research, as recollected and systematised by [40] for the particular and peculiar case of causal graphs (causal graphs are directed loopless graphs).
+These in the scope of developing explanatory tools for what we witness in present days as knowledge-production processes and their "complexity".
 This is obviously an ex-post endeavour, a recollection of the beginning with the eye of the witness of the world-changing consequences of this invaluable theoretical work.
-These consequences are the products we use in our daily lives.
+These consequences are the products we use in our daily lives, analysing the causal connections that trace from theoretical work to cognitive effects through digitised products is the main method for the building of the digitised archive.

 There is no mathematical novelty in what is written below, it is just a cleaned out presentation of a cybernetic system in terms of a graph structure.
-For a modern example that inspired this approach, the use of a graph to represent a cybernetic network in [12]; in which memory of a computer is represented as three connected sets of memory addresses.
+For a modern example that inspired this approach, the use of a graph to represent a cybernetic network in [16]; in which memory of a computer is represented as three connected sets of memory addresses.